Restoring ecosystems from catchment to reef

 - Provide a summary of future research and activities recommended for on-ground investment.

-The breadth of restoration activities to be considered include gully and streambank repair, catchment and riparian re-planting, rehabilitation of natural wetlands, establishment of artificial wetlands, restoration and management of estuarine and coastal marine wetlands (incl. mangroves) and the management of key threats such as aquatic weeds and feral pigs The synthesis project will have the capacity to draw together information from projects across the entire scope of the NESP TWQ Hub, plus external material where relevant.
+The breadth of restoration activities to be considered include gully and streambank repair, catchment and riparian re-planting, rehabilitation of natural wetlands, the establishment of artificial wetlands, restoration and management of estuarine and coastal marine wetlands (incl. mangroves) and the management of key threats such as aquatic weeds and feral pigs The synthesis project will have the capacity to draw together information from projects across the entire scope of the NESP TWQ Hub, plus external material where relevant.
 It may, where identified as important, analyse existing data that makes a beneficial contribution to the synthesis.

 Outcomes from the following NESP TWQ Hub projects will inform the synthesis products: